ud1295/TensorFlow_Basics/README.md

 # TensorFlow_Basics

-This Repo is for Learning Basic TensorFlow Syntax.
+This Repo is for Learning Basic TensorFlow Syntax..